 While several great insurance companies are on the market, the plan options are limited when dealing with high-risk conditions like CHF.

-Since you will be subject to a waiting period regardless, there are 3 things to pay attention to when looking for final expense insurance with congestive heart failure.
+Since you will be subject to a waiting period regardless, there are 3 things to pay attention to when looking for burial insurance with congestive heart failure.